roman-milk/roman-milk.github.io/foxy-gramma.md

  "Yes, I will be your lifelong slave.
 But..."
 Danny started.

  "I know what you're thinking.
 I'm thirty years older than you.
 Your lifetime will be longer than mine.
 Don't worry, I'll set you up with someone nice when I'm gone.
 You'll be fucking whoever I want for the rest of your life."
 Janice said.
-Report_Story #4